City Of Reading

 City Council holds their regular business meetings on the 2nd and 4th Monday of every month at 7 pm in Council Chambers.
 Council also holds Committee of the Whole meetings at 5 pm on the 2nd and 4th Mondays of each month to review the regular meeting agenda and review and discuss other matters.

-City Council currently has four committees: Finance, Audit and Budget Committee; Nominations and Appointments Committee; Strategic Planning Committee and Standards of Living Committee.
-The Committees meet on the 1st and 3rd Mondays of each month in the Council offices at 5 pm.
-Committees may also meet more frequently when necessary.
-The committee structure allows Council members to more closely explore City issues and successfully work towards mutual goals.
-The President of Council is an ad hoc member of all Committees.
+City Council meets in Committee of the Whole sessions on the 1st and 3rd Mondays of each month in the Penn Room at 5 pm.
+This committee structure allows Council members to more closely explore City issues and successfully work with the administration towards mutual goals.